siddharthsingh89/siddharthsingh89.github.io/_posts/2020-01-25-Learnings-Event-Stores-CAP.md

 ---
 layout: post
-title: Learning of the day : Stream processing, Limitations of CAP theorem
+title: Learn more about Stream processing and limitaions of CAP theorem
 ---

 ### Stream Processing in Modern distributed systems
 Today I was  searching for an reference implementation of distributed transactions in a microservices architecture and came across few Kafka based solutions.
 These solutions involved utilizing SAGA pattern using Kafka as the messaging layer.